 You need to plan the launch 2-3 months ahead

-Leverage things in your basket: popular people (Vlad), investors (Eric), friends (Justin), and people in your space (travelers, office communication)
+Leverage things in your basket: popular people (your manager), investors (your investor friends), friends (close friends on Twitter), and people in your space (travelers, office communication)

 Get an article written (TechCrunch)

 On Slack's website: "Slack is in limited preview release.
 Sign up to get your invitation."

 They created content/resources around what is Slack, how to use it, etc. for both individuals (users) and administrators (customers).

 Using the launch to understand usage patterns, users' needs and addressing low hanging fruits for the users

 Create an avenue to gather user feedback for your beta quickly and with fewer bottlenecks